-Protocol 1Trust Boards must ensure that the Diocesan Schools Commissioner is kept informed of any non-routine direct communication from the Regional Director, any other division of the DfE, or other government department.
-This will ensure continued compliance with the Memorandum of Understanding and the Ways of Working Protocol.
+- Protocol 1 Governing Boards must ensure that the Diocesan Schools Commissioner is kept informed of any non-routine direct communication from the Regional Director, any other division of the DfE, or other government department.
+This will ensure continued compliance with the Memorandum of Understanding and the Ways of Working Protocol. - Protocol 2 Governing Boards must inform the Regional Director and any other division of the DfE (and/or other government department) that the Diocesan Schools Commissioner is being kept informed and must remind the Regional Director and any other division of the DfE (and/or other government department) of their obligations under the Memorandum of Understanding and the Ways of Working Protocol as appropriate. - Protocol 3 The Diocesan Schools Commissioner will make representations to the Regional Director and any other division of the DfE (and/or any other national body) on behalf of Schools, (unless the CES is charged with that responsibility), unless the Diocesan Schools Commissioner agrees otherwise. - Protocol 4 The Diocesan Schools Commissioner is charged with negotiating with officers of the local authorities (and the DfE) in matters relating to, for example, the provision of School places and School buildings. - Protocol 5 Governing Boards must immediately notify the Diocesan Schools Commissioner of any notices (warning or otherwise) received from the local authority.

-- Protocol 2 Trust Boards must inform the Regional Director and any other division of the DfE (and/or other government department) that the Diocesan Schools Commissioner is being kept informed and must remind the Regional Director and any other division of the DfE (and/or other government department) of their obligations under the Memorandum of Understanding and the Ways of Working Protocol as appropriate. - Protocol 3 The Diocesan Schools Commissioner will make representations to the Regional Director and any other division of the DfE (and/or any other national body) on behalf of Schools, (unless the CES is charged with that responsibility), unless the Diocesan Schools Commissioner agrees otherwise. - Protocol 4 The Diocesan Schools Commissioner is charged with negotiating with officers of the local authorities (and the DfE) in matters relating to, for example, the provision of School places and School buildings.
-This means that no changes may be made to admission numbers without the approval of the DSC. - Protocol 5 Trust Boards must immediately notify the Diocesan Schools Commissioner of any notices (warning or otherwise) received from the local authority. - Protocol 6 The Diocesan Schools Commissioner is charged with nominating and appointing the persons representing the Archbishop at County Council Committees where the Archbishop has a right to attend. - Protocol 7 The Diocesan Schools Commissioner is responsible for informing Governing Boards of committee agenda items pertaining to education as appropriate. - Protocol 8 Trust Boards can bring to the attention of the appropriate Diocesan officer issues that they would like the Archbishop's representatives to bring to County Council Committee meetings. - Protocol 9 The Diocesan Schools Commissioner consents to Governing Boards communicating on general matters directly with the local authority provided that: - They continue to preserve and develop the Catholic character of the School; - They have regard to the Catholic character of the School and they do not do anything detrimental or prejudicial to the interests of the same.
+- Protocol 6 The Diocesan Schools Commissioner is charged with nominating and appointing the persons representing the Diocesan Bishop at County Council Committees where the Diocesan Bishop has a right to attend. - Protocol 7 The Diocesan Schools Commissioner is responsible for informing Governing Boards of committee agenda items pertaining to education as appropriate. - Protocol 8 Governing Boards can bring to the attention of the appropriate Diocesan officer issues that they would like the Diocesan Bishop's representatives to bring to County Council Committee meetings. - Protocol 9 The Diocesan Schools Commissioner consents to Governing Boards communicating on general matters directly with the local authority provided that: - They continue to preserve and develop the Catholic character of the School; - They have regard to the Catholic character of the School and they do not do anything detrimental or prejudicial to the interests of the same.